 The file will now be associated with the

-If you want copy, rather than move the original file call
+If you want to not move, but copy, the original file you can call

 You can also add a remote file to the media library: